 (up to the first double line break) should be usable as summary information for the package.

-A URL for the home on the web that is related to this data package.
+homepageA URL for the home on the web that is related to this data package.

-A version string identifying the version of the package.
+versionA version string identifying the version of the package.
 It should conform to the Semantic Versioning requirements and should follow the Data Package Version pattern.

-be an array of Source objects.
-Each Source object MUST
+sourcesThe raw sources for this data package.
+It MUST be an array of Source objects.
+Each Source object MUST have a title and MAY have path and/or email properties.
+Example:

 "sources": [{